 - Ibuprofen - 10mg/kg per dose up to three days per week

 - 8-12oz fluid bolus with medication, sports drinks preferable in those without contraindications (obesity, diabetes)

 - Triptans may be considered up to twice weekly if no contraindication

-- Preventative therapy may be considered in those with frequent headaches and include cyproheptadine (max 0.25mg/kg/day) and amitriptyline (max 1mg/kg QHS)
+- May be considered in those with frequent headaches and include cyproheptadine (max 0.25mg/kg/day) and amitriptyline (max 1mg/kg QHS)